ethereum-optimism/community-hub/src/docs/governance/README.md

 - Donations from other sources.
   If you want to contribute to retroPGF, you can send ETH, ERC-20 tokens, or NFTs to the ENS address **retroPGF.eth**.
   It is supported on [Optimism](https://optimistic.etherscan.io/address/0x15dda60616ffca20371ed1659dbb78e888f65556) as well as [Ethereum mainnet](https://etherscan.io/address/0x15dda60616ffca20371ed1659dbb78e888f65556).
-  Anything donated will be allocated to in a RetroPFG round.
+  Anything donated will be allocated to a RetroPFG round.
   <!-- These funds do not go to OP Labs or the Optimism Foundation.
   The Foundation will help distribute funds according to the Citizens’ House governance process. -->